 The march will take place on Friday, a day before the annual Capital Pride Parade.
 Its theme is “displacement.”

-She said in a Facebook message “Jewish stars and other identifications and celebrations of Jewishness (yarmulkes, talit, other expressions of Judaism or Jewishness) are welcome and encouraged.
+She says in a Facebook message “Jewish stars and other identifications and celebrations of Jewishness (yarmulkes, talit, other expressions of Judaism or Jewishness) are welcome and encouraged.
 We do ask that participants not bring pro-Israel paraphernalia in solidarity with our queer Palestinian friends.”

 The decision to ban Jewish Pride flags comes two years after three women were asked to leave the 21st annual Chicago Dyke March after being told that their rainbow flags with a white Star of David in the center would be a “trigger,” or traumatic stimulus, for people who found them offensive.
 The women reportedly were asked to leave after they started defending Israel and Zionism.